mongodb/specifications/source/mongodb-handshake/handshake.md

 Missing variables or variables with values not matching the expected type MUST cause the corresponding `client.env` field to be omitted and MUST NOT cause a user-visible error.

+If any fields of `client.env.container` are populated, all FaaS values MUST be entirely omitted.

 ##### Container

 Container runtime information is captured in `client.env.container`.